A polyhedral characterization of quasi-ordinary singularities: Weighted characteristic polyhedra

 \section{Weighted characteristic polyhedra}

 For our characterization we introduce polyhedra with respect to a linear map $ \weight $.
-These polyhedra play a crucial role in the construction of our invariant and are a generalization of Hironaka's characteristic polyhedra.
-(For more details on the latter, see \cite{CScompl}, section 1).
+These polyhedra play a crucial role in the construction of our invariant and are a generalization of Hironaka's characteristic polyhedra, \cite{H} or \cite{CScompl}, section 1.

 Let $ f \in \field [[ \x ]] [ z ] $ a Weierstrass polynomial of degree $ n \in \IZ_+ $ in $ z $, i.e.,

 for some $ f_i (\x) \in \field [[\x]] $, $ i \in \{ 1, \ldots, n \} $.
 Consider an expansion of $ f $ of the form